 Norriego Point Park Improvements Phase III

 Status: Norriego Point Park Improvements permitting process is underway.
-Project is anticipated to go out to bid Summer of 2021.
+Project is anticipated to go out to bid sometime in 2022.

 Estimated Completion: Stabilization complete spring 2018; Recreation improvements will include the addition of paved parking, public restrooms, an ADA shelter, a boardwalk around the point with three dune walkovers and a bird habitat is in progress.

 Groundbreaking: Wed., Oct.
 11, 2017